 Expect to pay between $100 and $250 for an air conditioner compressor hard start kit.
 If your system has sustained serious damage, installing a new compressor makes more sense.

-If you detect an AC gas leak, call an expert.
+If you detect an AC gas leak, call our expert.
 Expect to pay between $225 and $1,600 to get the problem addressed.
-The actual amount you would be paying and the time taken by your HVAC contractor to fix the issue will depend on the location and severity of the leak.
+The actual amount you would be paying and the time taken by our HVAC contractor to fix the issue will depend on the location and severity of the leak.
 Serious damages can take up to eight hours or more to detect and fix.

 Air handlers are designed to work with heating and cooling systems to circulate both hot and cool air.
 Expect to pay between $2,200 and $3,800 to have a new air handler installed.